Minority Business Development Agency (MBDA), Commerce.

-Requests for additional information or copies of the information collection instrument and instructions should be directed to Cynthia Rios, Program Management Unit Supervisor, MBDA Office of Business Development, (202) 482-1940, or via electronic mail at email@example.com.
+Requests for additional information or copies of the information collection instrument and instructions should be directed to Nakita Chambers, Program Manager, Minority Business Development Agency, U.S. Department of Commerce, Office of Business Development, 1401 Constitution Avenue NW, Washington, DC 20230, (202) 482-0065, and email: firstname.lastname@example.org.

-As part of its national service delivery system, MBDA awards cooperative agreements each year to fund the provision of business development services to eligible minority business enterprises (MBEs).
-The recipient of each cooperative agreement is competitively selected to operate one of the following business center programs: (1) An MBDA Business Center or (2) a Native American Business Enterprise Center (NABEC).
-In accordance with the Government Performance Results Act (GPRA), MBDA requires all center operators to report basic client information, service activities and progress on attainment of program goals via the Online CRM/Performance Databases.
-The data collected through the Online CRM/Performance Databases is used to regularly monitor and evaluate the progress of MBDA's funded centers, to provide the Department and OMB with a summary of the quantitative information that it requires about government supported programs, and to implement the GPRA.
+As part of its national service delivery system, MBDA awards cooperative agreements and grant awards through broad agency announcements each year to fund the provision of business development services to eligible minority business enterprises (MBEs).
+The recipient of each grant award is competitively selected to participate in one of the MBDA's programs.
+In accordance with the Government Performance Results Act (GPRA), MBDA requires all grant participants to report basic client information, service activities and progress on attainment of program goals via the Online CRM/Performance database.
+The data inputs into the CRM/Performance database originate from client intake forms used by each participant to collect information about each minority Start Printed Page 5664business enterprise that receives technical business assistance from the servicing grant participants.
+This data provides the baseline from which the CRM/Performance database is populated.
+The Online CRM/Performance Database is used to regularly monitor and evaluate the progress of the MBDA programs, to provide the Department and OMB with a summary of the quantitative information required to be submitted about government supported programs, and to implement the GPRA.
 This information is also summarized and included in the MBDA Annual Performance Report, which is made available to the public.

 II.
 Method of Collection